-So nobody here doubts that they received the holy spirit at sometime in the indefinite past, and that is exactly the tense that Titus 3:5 uses in reference to salvation.
+Nobody here doubts that they received the Holy Spirit at sometime in the indefinite past, and that is exactly the tense that Titus 3:5 uses in reference to salvation.

-Okay.
-We'll look at one more - Romans 8:24.
+We'll look at one more.
 This is also in the aorist indicative.

 That's very clear.
-Now brethren, there is nothing that I can do about those scriptures.
+Brethren, there is nothing that I can do about those scriptures.
 The overwhelming majority of scriptures using the words save, or saved, which pertain to the converted person, are written in either the past, present, or perfect tenses.
 To balance things off, I'm going to give you a couple that are written in the future tense.
-Let's go to Romans 5 and in verse 9.

 Again, in the future.

-Jude V4 - For there are certain men crept in [the church] unawares [stealthily], who were before of old ordained to this condemnation, . . .
+Jude 4 For there are certain men crept in [the church] unawares [stealthily], who were before of old ordained to this condemnation, . . .

 Not that they particularly were picked out by God to do this, but rather that God prophesied that it would occur.
 A generality.